Research integrity and governance

 The code encourages good conduct in research, helps researchers meet legal and ethical requirements, and helps prevent misconduct.

-The Pro Vice-Chancellor for Research, Innovation and Engagement is the senior academic lead for research integrity at Cardiff University and is Chair of the University Research Integrity and Ethics Committee (URIEC).
+Professor Kim Graham, Pro Vice-Chancellor for Research, Innovation and Enterprise is the named senior academic lead for research integrity at Cardiff University.
+Professor Graham is also Chair of the University's Open Research Integrity and Ethics Committee (ORIEC).

-URIEC is responsible for reviewing and maintaining the Code of Practice and for ensuring that the University continues to have appropriate systems in place to support and strengthen research integrity.
-URIEC reports to the University’s Governance Committee (and, where necessary, to Senate and Council).
+ORIEC is responsible for reviewing and maintaining the Code of Practice and for ensuring that the University continues to have appropriate systems in place to support and strengthen research integrity.
+ORIEC reports to the University’s Governance Committee (and, where necessary, to Senate and Council).

-The University’s Research Integrity and Governance Officer (sitting within Research and Innovation Services) provides dedicated support for the University’s research integrity activity and helps to implement matters resolved by URIEC.
+The University’s Research Integrity, Governance and Ethics team (sitting within Research and Innovation Services) provide dedicated support for the University’s research integrity activity and helps to implement matters resolved by ORIEC.

 The Concordat to Support Research Integrity recommends that institutions prepare an annual statement on research integrity which provides a summary of the actions and activities undertaken to support and strengthen research integrity, alongside policy information and high-level data on formal investigations of research misconduct.